Cheeky Kid has been watching anime and reading manga for as long as he can remember. Doing so takes him to different worlds.

 Every so often, it takes serendipity to discover hidden gems like Somali to Mori no Kamisama.
 If you’re lucky enough to have unearthed Barakamon before, then good for you.
 It’s certain that you’re already aware of its calming magnificence as an illustrious slice-of-life anime.
-But if this is the first time you’re hearing about it, then by all means, watch it.
+But if this is the first time you’re hearing about it, then, by all means, watch it.
 It’s one of the best slice-of-life anime in recent anime history.

 In Barakamon, calligrapher Sei Handa is exiled to the Goto Islands after a bout of fury in an art exhibition.
-Being the young, handsome, talented, city dweller that he is, he has troubles adjusting to the rural setting.
+Being the young, handsome, talented, city dweller that he is, he has trouble adjusting to the rural setting.
 Luckily, he has goofy neighbors who can’t seem to mind their own business.
-One of them is Naru, an energetic and bouncy child who’s mischievous shenanigans never fail in bringing color to rural life.
+One of them is Naru, an energetic and bouncy child whose mischievous shenanigans never fail in bringing color to rural life.

 Many people think that slice-of-life anime are boring.
 That simply isn’t the case with Barakamon.
 Just like how Sei is going to discover the beauty, serenity, and lushness of rural life, you’re bound to experience a good time with the pleasant memories, relaxing vibes, and heartwarming scenes that Barakamon has to offer.

 Like a bolting magic vehicle, Kino’s Journey: The Beautiful World effortlessly crossed my mind the same time I was watching Somali to Mori no Kamisama.
 It was an inevitable occurrence; there’s just a lot of resemblance between the two shows.
 It’s really fascinating how the adventuring pairs Kino and the talking motorcycle Hermes, and Somali and the Golem, mirrors one another.